What vitamins and minerals can help your immune system?

 It’s therefore important to keep topped up on vitamin C so your respiratory system doesn’t become damaged, leaving it vulnerable to infection.

-Natural sources: Brightly coloured fruit and veg, as well as green leafy veg – red peppers, oranges, grapefruit, strawberries, kiwi, broccoli, kale and spinach.
+Sources: Brightly coloured fruit and veg, as well as green leafy veg – red peppers, oranges, grapefruit, strawberries, kiwi, broccoli, kale and spinach.

 Zinc is one of the lesser-known immune-boosting nutrients, but it is incredibly important for a functioning immune system.
 Those deficient in zinc tend to have severely impaired immune function, as well as cognitive problems, decreased testosterone levels and decreased muscle mass, so it’s actually a really important mineral for the whole body!

 Zinc is also particularly important for skin healing, so it can help to heal damage in the respiratory system caused by the infection – particularly from coughing or dryness in the throat.
 In fact, one of the common signs of zinc deficiency is mouth ulcers due to this difficulty healing small abrasions.
+If white specs appear on your nails, this is another tell-tale sign that you could be low in zinc.

 Researchers have also discovered that zinc helps to keep the immune system in check, preventing it from spiralling out of control in response to an infection.
 They have even suggested that zinc can help to prevent sepsis, an often fatal response to an infection caused by excessive inflammation1.

 Supplement: We’d recommend no more than 100mg of supplemented zinc per day, especially if you eat a diet rich in red meat, seafood, nuts and seeds.
+Our Balance Mineral Drink provides a reasonable dose of zinc, alongside other helpful nutrients like potassium, calcium and magnesium.

 You might know this as an essential vitamin for bone health due to its role in calcium regulation.
 However, we now know that it is also vital for immune function!
 The unfortunate thing is that during the winter months when we need our immune systems to be as strong as possible, our vitamin D levels are at their lowest due to the lack of sunlight!